apache/flink/docs/apis/batch/dataset_transformations.md

   partitioned) and builds a hash table from the first input.
 This strategy is good if the first input is smaller than the second, but both inputs are still large.
-  *Note:* This is the default fallback strategy that the system uses if no size estimates can be made and no pre-existing partitiongs and sort-orders can be re-used.
+  *Note:* This is the default fallback strategy that the system uses if no size estimates can be made and no pre-existing partitions and sort-orders can be re-used.

 * `REPARTITION_HASH_SECOND`: The system partitions (shuffles) each input (unless the input is already partitioned) and builds a hash table from the second input.
 This strategy is good if the second